pkliui/image-processing/image-and-video-processing/week2-image-compression/week2-image-compression.md

 ### 1.1 and 1.2: DCT and FFT of 8x8 blocks
 **TASK**: Divide the image into non-overlapping 8x8 blocks and compute the DCT  and the FFT of each block

+**MY NOTES:**
+* Why 8x8 blocks?
+* Small block - faster, more correlation btween neightboring pixels
+* Large block - slower, but the compression is better in smooth regions
+* 8x8 is a standard size

 > Make sure the image dimensions are modulo 8